AydenBravender/AydenBravender/README.md

 - As the CEO Assistant at Lybroco Rentals, I gained valuable mechanical experience, including tasks like replacing hydraulic hoses.
 - Currently, I am the software team lead of Space Exploration Alberta Robotics, where we are designing a rover that uses Visual SLAM, Extended Kalman filters and GNSS to navigate across Utah's rocky terrain autonomously
 - I won bronze at a regional science fair for my work on an afforable soft robotics platform for search and rescue applications in earthquakes
-- I am working on an autonomous boat that cleans water of top floating algae.

 ## Coding Contests:
 I have had the oppurtunity to compete in a variety of programming contests such as: